 The federal government has a legal duty to consult and, where appropriate, accommodate Indigenous groups, including First Nations and Métis Peoples, when the Crown contemplates conduct that may adversely affect Aboriginal or treaty rights that are recognized and affirmed in section 35 rights of the Constitution Act, 1982.
-The Agency sought information from all potentially affected Indigenous groups about the nature of their Aboriginal and treaty rights protected under Section 35 of the Constitution Act, 1982. ("section 35 rights") and how the Project may affect the exercise of their rights.
+The Agency sought information from all potentially affected Indigenous groups about the nature of their Aboriginal and treaty rights protected under Section 35 of the Constitution Act, 1982 ("section 35 rights") and how the Project may affect the exercise of their rights.
 The Agency considered information from the Proponent and Indigenous groups about the potential impacts of the Project to understand the nature, scope, and extent of adverse impacts on rights.
 Where potential impacts on section 35 rights were identified, the Agency took into account appropriate mitigation measures before determining the severity of the potential impacts.

 This Chapter summarizes how the Project may potentially impact section 35 rights.
-Appendix C summarizes issues of concern communicated to the Agency by Indigenous groups throughout the environmental assessment.
-Appendix E provides a summary of the key comments received on the draft EA Report.
+Appendix C summarizes issues of concern communicated to the Agency by Indigenous groups throughout the environmental assessment, up to the date this draft EA Report was issued.

 The Agency acknowledges that each Indigenous group is unique in its exercise of rights and that impacts would vary by Indigenous group.
-For the purposes, a high-level summary of effects is presented; and where applicable, impacts on specific Indigenous groups were noted.
+For the purposes of this draft EA Report, a high-level summary of effects is presented; and where applicable, impacts on specific Indigenous groups were noted.